-The classification of investments for the calculation of FIF income has been undertaken based on

-FNZ's interpretation of the FIF rules; in some cases, investments may have been reclassified during the income year so it is recommended that you consult with a tax adviser if you disagree with FNZ's interpretation.
+The classification of investments for the calculation of FIF income has been undertaken based on FNZ's interpretation of the FIF rules.
+In some cases, investments may have been reclassified during the income year so it is recommended that you consult with a tax advisor if you disagree with FNZ's interpretation.

-9.2 Exemptions from the FIF Regime
+10.2 Exemptions from the FIF Regime

-There are a number of investor and investment exemptions that can impact upon whether the FIF rules apply.
-If one (or more) of these exemptions apply then the investor does not need to apply the FIF rules.
+There are a number of investor and investment exemptions that can impact whether the FIF rules are applicable or not.
+If one (or more) of these exemptions applies, then the investor does not need to apply the FIF rules.